 The formula used to calculate energy efficiency provided by Directive 2008/98/EC is, in fact, a performance index.
 Therefore, it does not match the plant performance calculated using the classical thermodynamic criteria, but is an indicator of energy recovery capacity aimed at comparing different plants.

-In fact, while the municipal waste to be disposed of is subject to the “principle of self-sufficiency in the water and waste regulatory area (ATO)”, the municipal waste to be recovered is subject to the “principle of proximity”, meaning that it can be sent to the nearest recovery plant, not necessarily located in the same ATO it is in.
+In fact, while the municipal waste to be disposed of is subject to the “principle of self-sufficiency in the water and waste regulatory area (ATO)”, the municipal waste to be recovered is subject to the “principle of proximity”, meaning that it can be sent to the nearest recovery plant, not necessarily located in the same ATO (Waste Regulatory Authority area) it is located in.

 After having determined compliance with the energy efficiency criterion, as set by the regulation, the authorization that governs its activities (Integrated Environmental Authorization) must be modified so that an incineration plant can be operated as a recovery plant.
-These changes to the authorization are not substantial since they do not increase the plant’s potential nor change to previously authorized emission levels.
+These changes to the authorization are not substantial since they do not increase the plant’s potential nor change previously-authorized emission levels.

-All the recovery plants operated by the Herambiente Group (including those of Herambiente in Padua and Trieste) are R1 plants, except for the Ravenna special waste plant.
+All the waste-to-energy plants operated by the Herambiente Group (including those of Hestambiente) are R1 recovery plants, except for the Ravenna special waste plant (F3).
 In this regard, an evaluation process is being initiated in European round-tables to define a common criterion to assign R1 operation also to special waste plants.

-The total installed capacity of the waste-to-energy plants managed by the Group (besides that of Ravenna) is approximately 140 MWe (equivalent to a medium-small thermoelectric power plant) and about 884 GWh of energy was recovered in 2016.
+The total installed capacity of the WTE plants managed by the Group (besides that of Ravenna) is approximately 140 MWe (equivalent to a medium-small thermoelectric power plant).

-Recently, the Community framework further investigated the matter, determining at European level a climate correction factor (CCF) applicable to the R1 energy efficiency formula, in Commission Directive (EU) 2015/1127 of 10 July 2015; with a measure of the Ministry of the Environment (decree 134 of 19 May 2016).
+The Community framework further investigated the matter, determining at European level a climate correction factor (CCF) applicable to the R1 energy efficiency formula, in Commission Directive (EU) 2015/1127 of 10 July 2015; with a measure of the Ministry of the Environment (Decree 134 of 19 May 2016).
 The factor has therefore been implemented, so the coefficient has been reduced from 1.38 to 1.25.
-Herambiente Group’s plants retain the R1 qualification they have acquired.
+The plants of the Herambiente group retain the R1 qualification they have acquired.

-In the second case, finally, it is necessary to capability of recovering the waste heat produced by the combustion processes.
-The greater the ability to recover this waste by users outside the waste-to-energy plant, the greater the efficiency of the plant, also in terms of the R1 index.
+In the second case, finally, it is necessary to assess the capability of recovering the waste heat produced by the combustion processes.
+The greater the ability to recover this waste by users outside the waste-to-energy plant, the greater the plant’s efficiency, also in terms of the R1 index.